Advewave/advewave/README.md

 [Arsentic](https://github.com/Arsentic/) - is a Minecraft server network.
 I am a Co-Owner there, but help out with JS coding, and hopefully Kotlin as well soon.

-If you would like to support my work, I'd be more than grateful if you sponsor me on GitHub.
+If you would like to support my work, I'd be more than grateful if you donate to me on [PayPal](https://paypal.me/arsentic).

 For any questions, please feel free to contact me on Discord: hope#9727